Paggylyn/Paggylyn/README.md

 - I'm called "jesterlovingfreak_24" or "Paggygeek" in other socials, so if you find someone with those names, it MIGHT be me.
 Probably. :P

-- My interests are: DnD, CR:K / CR:OB, Deltarune, Undertale (and the AUs too), FNaF, history, marine animals-- especially octupuses (NOT octopi.
-You say "octopuses" not "octopi".
-Octopi is incorrect!
-That's an archeic plural form of saying it!!!! /silly) ╰（‵□′）╯
+- My interests are: DnD, CR:K / CR:OB, Deltarune, Undertale (and the AUs too), FNaF, history, marine animals-- especially Orcas!

 - I like to write, draw, read, and sew. (o′┏▽┓｀o)